-The University of Tennessee College of Social Work offers a Doctor of Philosophy degree with a major in social work.
-The purpose of social work education at the doctoral level is to foster an understanding and appreciation of the scientific method, to improve and extend the knowledge base of social work, and to develop competent leadership in social work education, research, and practice.
-The program includes foundation courses, electives, advanced seminars, and dissertation research.
+The University of Tennessee College of Social Work offers a Doctor of Philosophy (PhD) degree with a major in social work.
+Our goal is to train researchers and educators who can work in a variety of settings to develop and disseminate knowledge about interventions, programs, and policies that will be used by professional social workers.
+We aim to foster an understanding and appreciation of the scientific method, to improve and extend the knowledge base of social work, and to develop leaders in social work research, education, and practice.
+(Pictured is Dr. Lisa Reyes Mason, PhD Program Director)

-Interim Program Director: William Nugent, PhD, firstname.lastname@example.org
+Program Director: Lisa Reyes Mason, PhD, email@example.com

-The flagship campus of the University of Tennessee System
+The University of Tennessee

 Knoxville, TN 37996-3333